SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 A single Smart Rule can be activated (switched on) and deactivated (switched off) for a single object (group or device).
 For example, if a device is generating too many threshold alarms, you can deactivate the rule for this single object.
 The rule is still active for all other objects.

-To de-activate or activate a Smart Rule for a group or device, simply go to the Info tab and click on the button to enable or disable the rule.
+To deactivate or activate a Smart Rule for a group or device, simply go to the Info tab and click on the button to enable or disable the rule.

 ![Info tab](/guides/users-guide/infotab.png)